“Hindsight is 20-20!”

 Bryce Hoffman, author of Red Teaming: How Your Business Can Conquer the Competition by Challenging Everything can look brilliant after the fact, however there is no miracle prescience.

 We can use tools to help us avoid disasters.
 A good golfer knows which club to use for the distance and circumstances he faces on a golf course.
-If we posses the knowledge and experience with resources to help us improve our decision making, we will make better decisions.
+If we possess the knowledge and experience with resources to help us improve our decision making, we will make better decisions.

 First, one of the exercise Bryce Hoffman believes can help business avoid poor decision-making, then a brief review of two major mistakes Coca Cola and McDonalds made.